eirvandelden/SolarizedRails.novaextension/README.md

 This is a rehash of two different themes: NovaRails and Pure Solarized.
-I really like Pure Solarized, but I don't agree with the chosen colours, especially where most text is grey instead of white.
-So, let's combine the two!
+I like there is a Solarized theme, but I don't agree with the chosen colours.
+NovaRails does something I want, very clear and distinct colours for Ruby on Rails development.
+So, I've combined the two!

 <!-- **Solarized (Rails)** provides a fun, bright palette: